 Now, look at it from the flipside.
 In the modern workplace, corporations often work as though they are structured like a bureaucracy.
-There is a lot of rules and regulations to guide the organization.
-While the rulebook is there for a reason, it can often lead to a lack of attention to the real needs of the people working there and therefore lead to insubordination.
+There are a lot of rules and regulations to guide the organization.
+While the rulebook is there for a reason, it can often lead to a lack of attention to the people’s real needs and therefore lead to insubordination.

 2. Is one’s yelling at the boss insubordination?

-The person of authority must deal with yelling as any other act of workplace insubordination.
+A person of authority must deal with yelling like any other act of workplace insubordination.
 Neglecting to respond to it may result in the contagiousness of the act, and soon, other employees may do the same.
 Eventually, it works to damage the company culture and the structure of the organizational chain of command.

-Strangely, silence can also be accounted as insubordination and lead to disciplinary action by the administration, and result in discharge from duties or removal from office.
+Strangely, silence can also be accounted for as insubordination and can lead to disciplinary action by the administration, and result in discharge from duty or removal from office.

 3. How to discipline an insubordinate employee?